- Dr. Brian Abelson

 Begin with the three-knuckle test.
 If the patient passes, they are unlikely to have trigger points in the masseter or temporalis muscles.

 The superficial section of the masseter muscle is most commonly involved with trigger point formation.

 Palpate the entire masseter muscle for trigger points using cross friction pincer palpation, with one digit inside the cheek and one outside.

 It is easier to detect trigger points inside the mouth due to the presence of the parotid gland outside.

 Near the angle of the mandible, externally palpate the masseter using a cross-fiber palpation method.
 Have the patient bite down to feel the muscle.

 Masseter Muscle Trigger Points:

-Trigger points in the deeper sections of the masseter muscle often refer pain to the TMJ and the ear, which can cause tinnitus symptoms.
-(38) In some cases applying pressure to masseter muscle can alter the tinnitus symptoms.
-Tinnitus of neurological origin must be distinguished from myofascial origin.
+Deep masseter muscle trigger points often refer pain to the TMJ and ear, potentially causing tinnitus symptoms (38).
+In some cases, applying pressure to the masseter muscle can alter tinnitus symptoms.
+Differentiate between neurological and myofascial origins of tinnitus.

-Trigger points in the masseter muscle often contribute to tension headaches and mechanical neck pain.
-(36, 37)
+Trigger points in the masseter muscle often contribute to tension headaches and mechanical neck pain (36, 37).

 The Temporalis Muscle